mrkrd/cochlea/README.rst

 auditory nerve (around 30,000 ANFs).
 We usually tested the models with sounds up to 1 second in duration.

-I developed *cochlea* during my PhD in the group of `Werner Hemmert`_ at TUM.
+I developed *cochlea* during my PhD in the group of Werner Hemmert (`Bio-Inspired Information Processing`_) at the TUM.
 It went through several versions and rewrites.
 Now, it is quite stable and we decided to release it for the community.

 *cochlea* could be used by: